quarkhopper/The-Reactor/notes/dev/component_pattern.md

 4. **Testability**: Components should be easily testable in isolation.
 5. **Reusability**: Components should be designed for reuse across the application.
 6. **Visual State Management**: Components should manage their own visual state (colors, positions, etc.) internally.
+7. **Initialization Timing**: Components should acknowledge initialization only when explicitly requested by the state machine.

 ## Component Structure